greglinch/sourcelist/to-do-list.md

 # To-do for development

+* FIX: width of content well of person_detail template runs over horizontally on mobile

 * FIX: import issues (currently 4 remaining)

 * add `pending`, `reviewed` (redundant with `approved_by_admin` as True?) or `rejected` for admins

 * automatically send nudge message to user after X days to remind them they need to confirm their profile

+* translate text stored in the database (e.g. About page)
+	* idea: since it's HTML, just use a hidden div and toggle?

 * BUG: required asterisk not appearing in `join` form for `country` although it's required